-Multi-platinum singer-songwriter Hozier took Sydney to church with his particular brand of soaring soul and blues in his Opera House debut.
-His hybrid style found its home in the towering ceilings of the Sydney Opera House’s epic concert hall.
-Creating an almost religious experience to the music-lovers in attendance.
+Multi-platinum singer-songwriter Hozier took Sydney to church with soul and blues at his Opera House debut.
+His ethereal voice and vocals soared to the towering ceilings of the Sydney Opera House’s epic concert hall.

-Born Andrew Hozier-Byrne, this is the Irish blues-rock singer second time performing in Sydney, following a sold-out tour in 2015.
+Born Andrew Hozier-Byrne, this is the Irish blues-rock singer’s second time performing in Sydney, following a sold-out tour in 2015.

 Hozier’s sophomore album Wasteland, Baby! is available now.
 His Australian tour dates include April 22 and 23 at the Sydney Opera House, April 25 and 26 at Melbourne’s Palais Theatre.
 Check out his website for more details.